-Page Output Cache Provider for Windows Azure Cache Service (Preview)
+Page Output Cache Provider for Azure Managed Cache Service

 For a sample of output caching, see Cache Session State and Output Caching Sample.

 |For this release, the output cache provider does not support Web Forms control-level output caching.|